Orlando Police Department

-The Orlando Police Department (OPD) is responsible for law enforcement within the city limits of Orlando, Florida.
-The OPD employs over 800 sworn officers and over 150 civilian employees serving the citizens of Orlando through crime prevention, criminal investigations, and apprehension, neighborhood policing, involvement through the schools with young people and overall delivery of police services.
+The Orlando Police Department (OPD) is the municipal law enforcement responsible within the city limits of Orlando, Florida, United States.
+The OPD employs over 1023 sworn officers and over 150 civilian employees serving the citizens of Orlando through crime prevention, criminal investigations, and apprehension, neighbourhood policing, involvement through the schools with young people and overall delivery of police services.

 The current Chief of Police is Eric Smith.
-In May of 2022, Mayor of Orlando Buddy Dyer announced that deputy chief Eric Smith would become chief in November.

 History

 In the 1960s, the OPD ran a firearm training program for women, in response to increased rates of rape.

 Jerry Demings became the OPD's first African-American chief in 1998, and served until 2002.

 The police department has managed, along with local radio program The Monsters in the Morning on WTKS-FM, a "no questions asked" gun exchange for gift cards or sports shoes.
 In August, 2007, a man turned in an item first identified as a rocket launcher resulting in international publicity.
 The item was later determined to be an empty carrying case for a TOW missile and its launcher.